 It should be made public.

-I mean, he tried to influence a presidential election uh illegitimately, and his conduct did cast a cloud over Trump's initial presidency.
+I mean, he tried to influence a presidential election illegitimately, and his conduct did cast a cloud over Trump's initial presidency.

-I mean, he started this whole collusion narrative by opening up the counterintelligence investigation, and he did it because as he texted a week after he opened the case, uh he wanted to stop Trump.
+And he did it because, as he texted a week after he opened the case, he wanted to stop Trump.

 And so this was his insurance policy.

-So this the public needs to see him, answer tough questions, and I'm not opposed to doing depositions, but we've just moved so slow on this thing.
+And I'm not opposed to doing depositions, but we've just moved so slow on this thing.

-Uh, I think the public wants answers now.
+I think the public wants answers now.

-we have uh the DOJ now sitting on a bombshell evidence that would implicate Loretta Lynch and that apparently uh there's a report, real clear investigations via the Washington Times saying that Clinton connected informants approached the Trump campaign seven times before the FBI launched Russia Gate.
+And that apparently there's a report, real clear investigations via the Washington Times saying that Clinton-connected informants approached the Trump campaign seven times before the FBI launched RussiaGate.

 Is this just another spy that we didn't know about?

-I mean, it's very troubling that it the bias that is out there, and yet uh somehow we we pretend like this was a legitimate investigation by the I am told there may be as many as twenty or thirty more people involved in both the Clinton email server investigation and the so-called Trump Russia collusion investigation that haven't been identified.
+I am told there may be as many as 20 or 30 more people involved in both the Clinton email server investigation and the so-called Trump-Russia collusion investigation that haven't been identified.

-You know, who's the next person?
+Who's the next person?

-Aren't there how many people do we know of that are involved in this?
+How many people do we know of that are involved in this?

-Yeah, well, no, look, Mark has done a good job of identifying some of the folks that the IG report wouldn't, because the FBI and the DOJ illegitimately said that these were people in counterintelligence and therefore they couldn't have their identities released.
+Yeah, well, no, look, Mark has done a good job of identifying some of the folks that the IG report wouldn't because the FBI and the DOJ illegitimately said that these were people in counterintelligence and therefore they couldn't have their identities released.

 That is not true.

-Let me ask about what is now the resolution that the House Judiciary Committee has drawn up, and I know Congressman Meadows and uh DeSantis, both of you were very aware of this, that we now have had active obstruction by the Department of Justice where they refuse to listen to Congressional subpoenas.
+And I know Congressman Meadows and DeSantis, both of you, are very aware of this, that we now have had active obstruction by the Department of Justice where they refuse to listen to congressional subpoenas.

-So uh my question is are you serious?
+So my question is, are you serious?

 Is this real what the Judiciary Committee has now approved for the first time this resolution demanding Rosenstein turn over the requested documents or face possible impeachment or contempt?